joshgerdes/jekyll-uno/_drafts/create-a-site-to-site-vpn-to-azure-with-a-ubiquiti-dream-machine-pro.md

 I will first make an Azure Resource Group using PowerShell for my Azure Virtual Network, then use the New-AzResourceGroupDeployment cmdlet to deploy my Virtual Network and subnets from my bicep file.

+Along with the Virtual Network, we will also create 2 other Azure resources needed for a Site to Site VPN, a [Local Network Gateway](https://docs.microsoft.com/en-us/azure/vpn-gateway/tutorial-site-to-site-portal "Tutorial: Create a site-to-site VPN connection in the Azure portal") _(this will represent your on-premises subnet and external IP to assist with routing)_ and a [Virtual Network Gateway](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways "What is VPN Gateway?") _(which is used to send encrypted traffic over the internet between your on-premises site(s) and Azure)_.

-Update the parameters to match your own needs, and you may need to edit the Bicep file itself to add/remove subnets and change the IP address space to match your standards.
+Update the parameters of the PowerShell script below, to match your own needs, and you may need to edit the Bicep file itself to add/remove subnets and change the IP address space to match your standards.

 The shared key will be used between the UDM Pro and your Azure network; make sure this is unique.